slk333/lib-ogame/README.md

 Get the production of the _Metal Mine_, the _Crystal Mine_, and the _Deuterium Synthesizer_, per second.

-At this time, the library assumes the planet's temperature is 0°C
+For Deuterium Production, the planet's temperature is assumed to be 0°C.

 ```typescript
 getMetalMineProduction(25)